IBM/spring-boot-microservices-on-kubernetes/README.md

         value: 'bluemix'
   ```

-# 2. Create the Spring Boot Microservices:
+# 2. Create the Spring Boot Microservices
 You will need to have [Maven installed on your environment](https://maven.apache.org/index.html).
 If you want to modify the Spring Boot apps, you will need to do it before building the Java project and the docker image.